 Their purpose is to regulate the private security industry effectively; to reduce criminality, raise standards and recognise quality service.

-Provide our licence-to-practice Security qualifications endorsed by the SIA.
+Provide our licence-to-practice Security qualifications accepted by the SIA.

-They also provide the qualifications for initial emergency care, required by Community Responders, Fire and Police Officers and Security Personnel.
+They provide the qualifications for initial emergency care, required by Community Responders, Fire and Police Officers and Security Personnel too.

 FACULTY OF PRE-HOSPITAL CARE